eWAYPayment/eway-rapid-ios/README.md

 ## Requirements

 The eWAY iOS SDK supports iOS 7 and above.
+But for Apple Pay support, it support iOS 8 and above.

 ## Example project